If you want a versatile, easy to use backyard cooker then you should get a a pellet grill. It makes smoking, grilling and cooking a breeze.

 The Bottom Line: The 71700 FB is perfect for those backyard cooks who love entertaining and want lots of cooking space.

-Being one of the first names in Pellet smoking you would expect Traeger to know a thing or two about pellet smoking, and they do.
-The Pro series 22 is a pellet grill that has been constructed with the highest quality with only the features you need to produce great tasting food.
-This pellet grill is for the serious backyard smoker who loves quality over anything else.
+Being one of the first names in Pellet smoking you would expect Traeger to know a thing or two about pellet smoking!
+I think that this pellet grill is for the serious backyard smoker who loves quality over anything else.

 When you are the pioneer of something you have a responsibility to stay above your competition.
 Traeger have done exactly that with the Pro Series 22.
 This is a pellet grill made with superb quality, and at the end of the day with a quality smoker you have a higher chance of creating quality food right?

-The pro series 22 is not jam packed full of features, however, it does include the necessary features you need to create great food very easily.
+I found the pro series 22 is jam packed full of features.
 This is a smoker that has been thoroughly thought out in the design process.
 Everything from the sawhorse frame to the dual thermometers seem to work perfectly.

 This little guy has enough space to comfortably cook for 8 people and still be small enough to take with you on your camping trip or tailgate session.
 Its legs even fold into a convenient carry handle.
 This unit is the only pellet grill in this list that features WIFI and the ability to control is via smart phone!